 And with all that said, let us get right into it!

 As we mentioned above, it’s not necessarily the phone itself or the watch that’s at fault.
-Chances are that your phone’s operating system, WearOS app, or both are not working as intended.
+The chances are that your phone’s operating system, WearOS app or the Fossil app, or both are not working as intended.

 This requires nothing more than the press of a button.
 So, worst-case scenario, you lose a minute of your life while waiting for the phone to boot up again.

-And if it doesn’t work, simply move on to the next possible solution.
+And if it doesn’t work, move on to the next possible solution.